Advanced-Computer-Lab-2022/3AKO/README.md

 ## Project Description

 ### Course
-Advanced Computer Lab (CSEN 704/ DMET 706), Winter 2021
+Advanced Computer Lab (CSEN 704/ DMET 706), Winter 2022

 ### Theme
 The theme of the project, is to create an Online Learning System.
-An Online Learning System is a web application through which trainees can enroll in online courses and Instructors can add courses to the system for trainees which they get paid for Such websites include coursera.com and udemy.com
+An Online Learning System is a web application through which trainees can enroll in online courses and Instructors can add courses to the system for trainees which they get paid for.
+Such websites include coursera.com and udemy.com

 ### Overview